streamlit/docs/content/library/advanced-features/forms.md

 If a widget is not in a form, that widget will trigger a script rerun whenever a user changes its value.
 For widgets with keyed input (`st.number_input`, `st.text_input`, `st.text_area`), a new value triggers a rerun when the user clicks or tabs out of the widget.
 A user can also submit a change by pressing `Enter` while thier cursor is active in the widget.

 On the other hand if a widget is inside of a form, the script will not rerun when a user clicks or tabs out of that widget.
-For widgets inside a form, the script will rerun when the form is submitted.
-When the form is submitted, all widgets within the form will send their updated values to the Python backend.
+For widgets inside a form, the script will rerun when the form is submitted and all widgets within the form will send their updated values to the Python backend.

 ![Forms](/images/forms.gif)